requirejs/requirejs/docs/jquery.md

     <html>
         <head>
             <title>jQuery+RequireJS Sample Page</title>
-            <script src="scripts/require-jquery.js"></script>
+            <script data-main="main" src="scripts/require-jquery.js"></script>
-            <script>require(["app"]);</script>
         </head>
         <body>
             <h1>jQuery+RequireJS Sample Page</h1>
         </body>
     </html>

-The call to require(["app"]); tells RequireJS to load the scripts/app.js file.
+The data-main attribute on the script tag for require.js tells RequireJS to load the scripts/main.js file.
 RequireJS will load any dependency that is passed to require() without a ".js" file from the same directory as require.js.
 If you feel more comfortable specifying the whole path, you can also do the following:

-    <script>require(["scripts/app.js"]);</script>
+    <script data-main="scripts/main.js" src="scripts/require-jquery.js"></script>

-What is in app.js?
+What is in main.js?
 Another call to require.js to load all the scripts you need and any init work you want to do for the page.
-This example app.js script loads two plugins, jquery.alpha.js and jquery.beta.js (not the names of real plugins, just an example).
+This example main.js script loads two plugins, jquery.alpha.js and jquery.beta.js (not the names of real plugins, just an example).
 The plugins should be in the same directory as require-jquery.js:

-app.js:
+main.js:

     require(["jquery.alpha", "jquery.beta"], function() {
         //the jquery.alpha.js and jquery.beta.js plugins have been loaded.